Watch this short film to hear directly from NPEP students in Stateville Correctional Center and learn more about the program.

 - Physical items can be dropped off to the porch of the NPEP office (405 Church Street, Evanston IL 60201): Please notify Anne d’Aquino when you are dropping off items (email@example.com, or by texting/calling 224-420-7096).
 If drop off is not an option, please reach out to Anne and we can coordinate a pick-up.

 NPEP COVID-19 UPDATE

-Due to the current state of COVID-19, all NPEP programming is postponed until further notice.
+Due to the current state of COVID-19, NPEP programming is currently remote via correspondence.

 - Until further notice, all in-person NPEP courses, study halls, and events are canceled; all NPEP courses will be taught via correspondence.

 - The NPEP training sessions for new tutors, originally scheduled for 04/01 and 04/03, are postponed.
 New dates will be announced as soon as possible.